notator/WebMIDISynthHost/README.md

 This is a Web MIDI application, written in HTML5 and Javascript.
 It can be tried out at <br />
 https://james-ingram-act-two.de/open-source/WebMIDISynthHost/host.html <br />
 <br />
-A "Web MIDI Synth" is a GUI-less software synth that uses the Web Audio API to implement the Web MIDI API's _Output Device_ interface.
+A "Web MIDI Synth" is a GUI-less software synth that uses the Web Audio API to implement the Web MIDI API's _Output Device_ interface.<br />
 Web MIDI Synths can be included in websites as a substitute for end-user hardware MIDI Output devices.
-They don't depend on browser implementations of the Web MIDI API.<br />
+This makes them especially useful on mobile devices.
+Since they themselves provide the MIDI Output Device interface, they don't depend on browser implementations of the Web MIDI API.<br />
 <br />
 This project was originally started so as to further the discussion about software synths at [Web MIDI API issue 124](https://github.com/WebAudio/web-midi-api/issues/124).<br />
 It is now being used as a framework within which to develop GUI-less Web MIDI Synthesizers.<br />